 In July 2016, the German tax authorities concluded an audit of the tax returns of FP GmbH for each of the years in the three year period ended December 31, 2012.
-The audit findings resulted in no change in the tax filing positions taken by FP GmbH for each of the years that were under audit nor was an assessment of taxes, penalties or interest made against FP GmbH by the German tax authorities.
+The audit findings resulted in no change in the tax filing positions taken by FP GmbH for each of the years that were under audit and no assessment of taxes, penalties or interest was made against FP GmbH by the German tax authorities.

 In 2004, a private Swedish company Aditech Pharma AB (together with its successor-in-interest, a Swiss company Aditech Pharma AG, "Aditech"), controlled by NB, began developing and filing patents for, among other things, formulations and dosing regimens of DMF.
 In 2005, the Company entered into a patent license agreement with Aditech to license this patent family from Aditech.
 In 2010, the Company acquired this patent family from Aditech pursuant to a patent transfer agreement which replaced the patent license agreement.
 Under the Company's agreement with Aditech, the Company obtained, among other things, Aditech's patents and associated know-how related to DMF formulations and delivery systems (the "Aditech IP"), subject to both diligence and minimum annual expenditure (one million EUR per year) obligations on the part of the Company.
 Aditech has the option to receive back, for no consideration, all of the Company's DMF related assets (which include patent and other rights related to DMF, including FP187) should the Company fail to satisfy these obligations.
 The Company is required to pay Aditech a royalty of up to 2% of net sales generated from the Company's DMF products and processes, regardless of whether such net sales are generated by the Company or its affiliates, assignees or licensees.
 Included in the determination of the Company's payment to Aditech is any cash or non-cash consideration generated from the Company's DMF products and processes and received by the Company or its assignees, affiliates and licensees.
 Further, the Company's agreement with Aditech gives Aditech a 90-day right of first offer to acquire non-DMF related intellectual property assets that the Company might choose to sell.
 The Company's annual expenditures related to our DMF formulations and delivery systems are expensed as incurred.
-To date, the Company has not incurred the royalty; however, in the future if we were to realize net sales or other income, as defined, from the Aditech IP, the royalty would be expensed in the period when the net sales are recognized in our operating results.
-Aditech Pharma AG is considered to be a related party of the Company due to control over Aditech Pharma AG by NB.
+To date, the Company has not incurred the royalty; however, in the future if the Company were to realize net sales or other income, as defined, from the Aditech IP, the royalty would be expensed in th